 Medically speaking, the obvious answer is to schedule regular well exams, along with routine vaccinations, with your favorite family Veterinarian.
 It’s important to build a close relationship with him or her, to ensure an open, amiable line of communication.
 This is especially important when it comes to a noticeable change in your pet’s behavior and you need to consult with a professional about your observations and concerns.
 As dogs and cats are very good at masking their pain, only YOU will know when something is wrong that begs attention.

 I hear too many stories about Pet Parents who avoid contacting their Veterinarian due to the possible cost involved.
 We seek “advice” on the internet instead.
-Please remember the adage “don’t believe everything you read on the net”, as there are far too many pop-up ads and hidden agendas behind your screen.
+Please remember the adage “don’t believe everything you read on the net”, as there are far too many hidden agendas behind your screen.
 Fast forward!
 You consult with your Vet and the diagnosis is (most likely) benign requiring short-term remediation.
 In the alternative, you need to be prepared for other recommendations.
 Fido needs surgery.
 Fido has a condition that requires long-term medication or regularly-scheduled injections.
 Now what?

 Here’s the good news: Veterinary treatment has advanced light years with several non-invasive alternatives for many “human” conditions diagnosed in our pets.